AirVantage/airvantage.github.io/_posts/tutorials/2013-11-12-mqtt-protocol.markdown

 1. Go to Inventory > Systems.
 1. Click on the "Create" action.
 1. In the "Create System" dialog:
-    1. "System" step: Specify an optional name for your system.
+    1. "Name" step: Specify an optional name for your system.
-    1. "Details" step: Click "Create gateway" and enter the identifier of the device in the "Serial Number" field.
+    1. "Gateway" step: Click "Create gateway" and enter the identifier of the device in the "Serial Number" field.
     1. "Subscription" step: You won't create nor use any.
-    1. "Applications" step: Select the application you previously released.
+    1. "Applications" step: Click on "Release a new application" and upload the application package archive created in the previous step.
     1. "Credentials" step: Enter the password used to authenticate the device.
     1. Click on "Create".
 1. In the grid, select the newly created system and click on the "Activate" action.